wkurzius/textbook-notes/index.md

 - [2.1 Vertex Form of a Quadratic Formula](./envision-algebra-2/2-quadratic-functions-and-equations/2.1-vertex-form-of-a-quadratic-formula.md)
 - [2.2 Standard Form of a Quadratic Formula](./envision-algebra-2/2-quadratic-functions-and-equations/2.2-standard-form-of-a-quadratic-formula.md)
 - [2.3 Factored Form of a Quadratic Function](./envision-algebra-2/2-quadratic-functions-and-equations/2.3-factored-form-of-a-quadratic-function.md)
+- 2.4 Complex Numbers and Operations
+- 2.5 Completing the Square
+- 2.6 The Quadratic Formula
+- 2.7 Linear-Quadratic Formula

 <!--
 -->